- Starting strong opioids – titrating the dose

 1.1.4 When starting treatment with strong opioids, offer patients with advanced and progressive disease regular oral sustained-release or oral immediate-release morphine (depending on patient preference), with rescue doses of oral immediate-release morphine for breakthrough pain.

-1.1.5 For patients with no renal or hepatic comorbidities, offer a typical total daily starting dose schedule of 20–30 mg of oral morphine (for example, 10–15 mg oral sustained-release morphine twice daily), plus 5 mg oral immediate-release morphine for rescue doses during the titration phase.
+1.1.5 For patients with no renal or hepatic comorbidities, offer a typical total daily starting dose schedule of 20 mg to 30 mg of oral morphine (for example, 10 mg to 15 mg oral sustained-release morphine twice daily), plus 5 mg oral immediate-release morphine for rescue doses during the titration phase.

 1.1.6 Adjust the dose until a good balance exists between acceptable pain control and side effects.
 If this balance is not reached after a few dose adjustments, seek specialist advice.
 Offer patients frequent review, particularly in the titration phase.